 Proctors may not be related to the student.

 Proctors must have no vested interest in students’ scores.

 Proctors may not participate in any coaching activities that address the content of the ACCUPLACER exam.

 Proctors must be authorized by SFCC to proctor exams in an off-campus location.

 USE OF ACT SCORES, SAT SCORES OR TRANSCRIPTS FOR PLACEMENT

-Students may also provide unofficial transcripts showing math and English courses completed within the last three years.
-These courses can sometimes be used to determine placement.
+Students may also provide unofficial transcripts to their Academic Advisor, showing math and English courses completed within the last three years.
+These courses may sometimes be used to determine placement.